mspm0-rs/mspm0-data-sources/README.md

 # Licensing

-Please consult the license in the [MSPMO SDK] repository and the [TPSA] for the sysconfig files.
+Please consult the license in the [MSPM0 SDK] repository and the [TPSA] for the sysconfig files.
 We cannot guarantee that the information in this repository is correct.

 An important clause to note is that the [TPSA] only allows use with TI devices.
 The header files in the [MSPM0 SDK] appear to contain a BSD 3-Clause license.